 Come home to the Jewel of the Maine Coast®, where our villages and towns are welcoming and safe.
 Business Week cited this as one of the top 11 places in the country to retire, but our population also represents a vibrant mix of age groups, including young families.

 Area schools—public and private—have benefited from recent construction and modernization.
 Camden Hills Regional High School serves about 660 students from five towns: Appleton, Camden, Hope, Lincolnville, and Rockport.
-About 77 percent seek post-secondary education; over the past six years, 25 students have qualified for the National Merit Scholarship Program.
 Oceanside High School, serving Rockland, Owls Head, Thomaston, and the St. George Peninsula, was created in 2011 and represents a truly regional approach to education.

 Our public libraries boast high usage and attract residents and visitors to talks, films, book clubs, and other events throughout the year.

-Economic development is a top priority in the Midcoast.
+Economic development is a top priority in the Camden-Rockland Region.
 From the days when shipping was king to the mid-19th-century heyday of wool mills and other manufacturing, our region keeps evolving to meet modern needs and concerns.
 Vibrant downtowns and exciting regional initiatives pair with an unemployment rate consistently below the national average.
 We have a varied and educated workforce as well as an economic climate and resources that encourage entrepreneurs and promote sustainable, year-round jobs.
-The Chamber partners with community development offices in the towns we serve as well as with our regional business attraction, retention, and support agency, the Maine Coast Economic Alliance.
+The Chamber partners with community and economic development offices in the towns we serve.
 You can find more information on our Resources Page.
 If you are interested in bringing or starting a business here, contact the Chamber by email or phone: 207-596-0376.
 We are ready to assist you in any way.

 One of our core values in Midcoast Maine is protecting our quality of life through quality of place.
 To that end, it’s easy to find “green” businesses here.
 Protecting wildlife habitats, promoting recycling and nontoxic lawn chemicals, and dedicated bicycle and pedestrian pathways—they’re all part of our environmentally-friendly goals.